-Our current board comprises Luke Fletcher (Chair), Marleen Denef, Roberto Randazzo, Anne Contreras, Julie Wynne, Alissa Pelatan, and Katerina Hadzi-Miceva, who are social enterprise legal experts from the UK, Belgium, Italy, Luxembourg, Switzerland, France, and Hungary respectively.
+Our current board comprises Luke Fletcher (President), Roberto Randazzo (Vice President), Marleen Denef, Anne Contreras, Julie Wynne, Alissa Pelatan, and Katerina Hadzi-Miceva, who are social enterprise legal experts from the UK, Italy, Belgium, Luxembourg, Switzerland, France, and Macedonia respectively.

 In March 2017, the decision was taken that the scope of interest of ESELA should be expanded to include the following:

 • monitor social enterprise legal developments in Europe and beyond